SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Cloud_Platform.md

 When your DMS has been connected to the cloud, you can also make use of the [DataMiner Teams bot](xref:DataMiner_Teams_bot).

 > [!TIP]
-> For more information about the security of the DataMiner Cloud Platform, please refer to [Cloud Connectivity and Security](xref:Cloud_connectivity_and_security).
+> For information about the security of the DataMiner Cloud Platform, see [Cloud connectivity and security](xref:Cloud_connectivity_and_security).